The Met: Live in HD, at Teatro Vallarta

 - More information about each opera, including the cast and brief synopsis, can be found on The Met’s website, where you will also find a video preview of the entire season.

 - All operas cost $250 pesos per person to attend (general seating) and are screened with subtitles.
+Special discounts are available for students and teachers with proper ID.

 - Last season, Teatro Vallarta favored the local English speaking community with English subtitles, and there is no reason that might indicate they would proceed otherwise this season.